History menu >

 In 1825 Ellen's parents had changer their surname from Palmer to Palmer-Morewood.

-In 1844 in Derbyshire George Henry Elliott had married Ellen Palmer - Morewood, possibly providing him with the means to buy Farnborough Court.
+In 1844 in Derbyshire George Henry Elliott had married Ellen Palmer - Morewood, possibly providing him with the means to buy Farnborough Park.

-The census records George and Ellen continuing to liver at Farnborough Park in 1871, 1881 and 1891 when he was Justice of the Peace for Hampshire and they had nine servants.
+The census records George and Ellen continuing to live at Farnborough Park in 1871, 1881 and 1891 when he was Justice of the Peace for Hampshire and they had nine servants.

-Their only son George Henry Blois Elliott was born in 1854 at the time of the Crimean War, and in 1894 he married Juliane Helene Annette Berg who was born Russia about1853.
+Their only son George Henry Blois Elliott was born in 1854 at the time of the Crimean War, and in 1894, after the death of his father in 1892, he married Juliane Helene Annette Berg who was born Russia about1853.

 Samuel Franklin Cody

-In October 1908, Farnborough was the site of Britain's first powered flight by an American, Samuel Franklin Cody.
-He was killed in a flying accident in 1913.
+In October 1908, Farnborough was the site of Britain's first powered flight by an American, Samuel Franklin Cody who was killed in a flying accident in 1913.
 The Cody Technology Park at Farnborough is named after him.

 The exploits of Samuel Cody inspired a young Reginald Joseph Mitchell (1895 - 1937) to become an engineer and join the Supermarine Aviation Works Ltd at Woolston in Southampton in 1917.
 At Supermarine he designed flying boats, racing seaplanes and the prototype of the Spitfire.
 Structures of his racing seaplanes, which won the Schneider Trophy for Great Britain, were tested for drag in a wind tunnel at Farnborough.
 Mitchell is buried in South Stoneham cemetery.